Paulo Leminski: Literary works

 In 1975, his first romance and major work, Catatau, was published.
 It took 8 years to be completely written.
 It is an experimental novel, written in prose poetry, dealing with an imaginary visit of philosopher René Descartes to Brazil alongside Prince John Maurice of Nassau during the Dutch invasions of Brazil in the 17th century.
 Catatau would draw the attention of some of the most important cultural personalities of the time, such as Caetano Veloso, Gilberto Gil, Tom Zé and Moraes Moreira.

 In 1976 he published a photo-book in partnership with the photographer Jack Pires called Quarenta clics em Curitiba.
 It consists of 40 black-and-white photographs and 40 poems.

 In 1980, with initiative of friends, Não fosse isso e era menos não fosse tanto e era quase was published.
 In the same year, Polonaises was published.
 These two books together with other poems would form the book Caprichos e relaxos, published in 1983.

 Also in 1980, Leminski published Tripas, a book vastly unknown by both the critics and the public.

 Between 1984 and 1986, he translated into Portuguese works by Petronius, John Fante, Alfred Jarry, James Joyce, Samuel Beckett and Yukio Mishima.
 An enthusiast of the culture of Japan, Leminski wrote a biography of the famous 17th-century haiku poet Matsuo Bashō in 1983.
-He also authored in the 1980s biographies of Leon Trotsky, João da Cruz e Sousa and Jesus Christ.
-The biography of Jesus has translations of gospels, and the biography of Matsuo Bashō has translations of his haiku, together with excerpts of his diaries and other haiku written by eastern and western authors.
+He also authored in the 1980s biographies of Leon Trotsky, Cruz e Sousa and Jesus Christ.
+The biography of Jesus has translations of gospels, and the biography of Matsuo Bashō has translations of his haiku, together with excerpts of his diaries and other haiku written by Eastern and Western authors.

 In 1984, he publishes his second romance, Agora é que são elas.
 In 1985, he publishes Hai Tropikais, in partnership with Alice Ruiz.
 In 1986, he publishes his first children's book, Guerra dentro da gente.
 1986 is also the year he published his last translation, Malone Morre (Malone Dies), by Samuel Beckett, and his last biography, Trotsky.
 In 1987 was published his last book in life, Distraídos venceremos.

 In 1989, after his death, his children's poetry A lua no cinema was published.

 Other posthumously published books include La vie en close (1991), Winterverno (with João Suplicy, 1994), Metaformose: uma viagem pelo imaginário grego (1994), which won the Prêmio Jabuti prize in 1995 in the poetry category in 3rd place, O ex-estranho (1996), Gozo fabuloso (2004) and Toda Poesia (2013), a collection of his complete poetic works and a best-seller.
 It has sold over 200,000 copies and has been prepared an English translation for publication in 2022.